Black Sea slave trade: Sweden, Finland, and the Baltics

 The Swedish province of Finland was subjected to severe oppression during the Russian invasion and occupation known as the Great Wrath (1714–1721).
 Among the atrocities were the abductions and enslavement of people by Russian military, some of whom were trafficked via Russia and the Crimean slave trade to Persia and the Middle East, where blonde people were exotic; between 20,000 and 30,000 people are estimated to have been abducted and about a quarter of the Finnish farm houses were reportedly empty at the end of the occupation.
 Between 10,000 and 20,000 people were taken to serve as slave laborers during the building of Saint Petersburg, about 2,000 men were forcibly enlisted to the Russian army, but many women and children were also abducted as serfs or sex slaves by Russian officers, who in some cases sold them on to the Crimean slave trade; about 4,600 people, the majority of whom were children, were abducted from Österbotten and Eastern Finland.

-Many of the Swedish Empire citizens captured and sold by Russian soldiers ended up via the Crimean slave trade in the slave market in Constantiople, where the Swedish ambassador to Constantinople managed to buy some of them free, many of whom were women.

-From June 1710, the Swedish ambassador Thomas Funck made trips to the slave market in Constantiople to buy Swedish Empire citizens, tours which were noted by his legation priest Sven Agrell.
-Agrell noted, for example, the purchase of a "carpenter's daughter from Narva" for §82, a "Captain's wife" for §240, Catharina Pereswetoff-Morath, age 18, for §275, and an entire Livonian family, Anders Jonsson with his wife and children.
+Many of the Swedish Empire citizens captured and sold by Russian soldiers ended up via the Crimean slave trade in the slave market in Constantinople, where the Swedish ambassador to Constantinople managed to buy some of them free, many of whom were women.
+From June 1710, the Swedish ambassador Thomas Funck made trips to the slave market in Constantinople to buy Swedish Empire citizens, tours which were noted by his legation priest Sven Agrell.
+Agrell noted, for example, the purchase of a "carpenter's daughter from Narva" for § (kuruş?)
+82, a "Captain's wife" for §240, Catharina Pereswetoff-Morath, age 18, for §275, and an entire Livonian family, Anders Jonsson with his wife and children.
 Those bought free with Swedish funds were probably escorted to the war camp of King Charles XII of Sweden in Bender and returned to Sweden with him.
-It was noted however, that though many Swedish Empire citizens were bought free by the Swedish ambassador, it was impossible to buy everyone on sale for the limited financial funds during wartime, many young women and children being far too expensive, and that many were therefore purchased on market by actual buyers and left in the Ottoman Empire.
+It was noted however, that though many Swedish Empire citizens were bought free by the Swedish ambassador, it was impossible to buy everyone on sale with the limited funds available during wartime, many young women and children being far too expensive, and that many were therefore purchased to be kept as slaves and left in the Ottoman Empire.